Capital-News-Service/case-search-bot/README.md

 # Maryland Case Search Slack Bot

+A slack bot designed to give local crime reporters in Maryland breaking leads.

 This code scrapes the maryland case search database and sends slack messages when new interesting cases are found.

 Customize the config file to recieve updates for the county and crimes you are interested in.